Camp Little Notch FAQs

 What distinguishes Camp Little Notch from other camps?

 At Camp Little Notch we are committed to being a truly diverse camp community that celebrates differences by welcoming and including all girls and providing them with opportunities to practice living in harmony with nature, each other, and themselves.
 Camp Little Notch gives girls the freedom to create a self-determined experience.
 Campers learn to live in harmony with nature through a variety of daily practices and opportunities for exploration and discovery.

 Most girls who come to Camp Little Notch (CLN) are part of a co-educational world throughout the school year.
 At CLN, girls have the opportunity to function in an environment free from competition with boys.
 Camp Little Notch provides opportunities for leadership and the chance to explore new avenues.
 Many of the social pressures that girls experience in school are nonexistent in a girls-only environment.
 Campers are more relaxed, willing to try new things and take more risks than they might be in a co-ed environment.
 Our campers return home with increased confidence in their abilities.

-Can my daughter be placed with her friend?
+Can my camper be placed with a friend?

 Campers may request to be placed with a friend who is the same or close to the same age.
 We do our best to accommodate requests.